 You can visit the great Museum which is wheelchair accessible.
 Overall it’s a fantastic area and you can combine it with a visit to the traditional town of Arachova.

-Read here a dedicated post on Delphi Site.
+Read a dedicated post on the Delphi Site here.

 The Meteora Monasteries, a UNESCO site, are located in mainland Greece, in the region of Thessaly, 347 km north of Athens.
 Meteora is an extensive complex of gigantic sandstone rocks shadowing the local town of Kalabaka.

-On top of the megalithic rocks, an average of 300 meters above ground, are perched the 6 awe-inspiring Meteora Monasteries built by Greek Orthodox monks in the 14-15th century.
+On top of the megalithic rocks, an average of 300 meters above ground, are perched the 6 awe-inspiring Meteora Monasteries built by Greek Orthodox monks in the 14th and 15th centuries.

 Steps towards Meteora